aishwarya1735/Chatbot_rasa/README.md

 The application can execute various tasks based on the provided voice input:

-Automates YouTube
+Automates YouTube,

-Downloads YouTube videos
+Downloads YouTube videos,

-Captures photos and videos
+Captures photos and videos,

-Takes screenshots
+Takes screenshots,

-Plays your favorite music
+Plays your favorite music,

-Adjusts volume and brightness
+Adjusts volume and brightness,

-Automates WhatsApp
+Automates WhatsApp,

-Controls Chrome
+Controls Chrome,

-Provides the current temperature
+Provides the current temperature,

-Shows the current date, day, and time
+Shows the current date, day, and time,

-Gives daily news updates
+Gives daily news updates,

-Displays your current location
+Displays your current location,

-Tells jokes and interesting facts
+Tells jokes and interesting facts,

-Shows PC battery status
+Shows PC battery status,

-Opens C, D, E, and F drives
+Opens C, D, E, and F drives,

-Sets alarms
+Sets alarms,

-Shuts down or restarts the PC
+Shuts down or restarts the PC,

-Remembers and reminds notes
+Remembers and reminds notes,

-Notifies our schedule
+Notifies our schedule.

 Includes a security system with:

-Face Recognition (for user verification)
+Face Recognition (for user verification) >>

-Password (if face recognition fails)
+Password (if face recognition fails) >>

 After passing the security checks, users can issue commands to perform any of the listed tasks.

 To set up face verification, follow these steps: